dejongyeong/covid-19-tracker/README.md

 Covid-19 Tracker Application with React.js and Graphs.

-**Aims** to acquire a knowledge of consuming an external Representational State Transfer (REST) API and presentation of data with graphs in React.js, the configuration of CI/CD with CircleCI, and continuous deployment with Netlify.
-The author also planned to gain an understanding of ESLint (AirBnB Style Guide), unit testing in React.js, animations, and responsiveness.
+**Aim** to acquire a knowledge of consuming an external Representational State Transfer (REST) API and presentation of data with graphs in React.js, the configuration of CI/CD with CircleCI and Netlify.
+The author has also planned to gain an understanding of ESLint (AirBnB Style Guide), snapshot testing in React.js, animations, and responsiveness.

 **Features** of the Covid 19 Tracker includes:

-- Responsive UI design with Material UI and Styled-Components
+- Responsive UI design with Styled-Components.
-- Graphs representation of data
+- Line Chart and Choropleth Map for data visualization using [Chart.js](https://www.chartjs.org/) and [React Simple Maps](https://www.react-simple-maps.io/).
 - Animations.
 - Information about the novel coronavirus, including transmission, symptoms, preventions.

-**Changes** made from initial design:

-- Initial design for responsive Info Cards uses _Carousel_ feature, but have implemented to show all cards in column-direction.
-Thinking is it necessary?
-Would it be better just to show all cards in column format instead of carousel? **Will have to revise in future!!**

 ## References